Drug Addiction Treatment Programs

 Tailored to Your Needs

-AAC offers a full spectrum of substance abuse treatment services to clients, based upon his or her individual needs as assessed through comprehensive evaluations at admission and throughout their participation in the drug addiction treatment program.
-The assignment to and frequency of services corresponds to individualized treatment plans within the context of the level of care and treatment intensity level.
-Please refer to the following for a list of provided levels of care:
+AAC offers a full spectrum of substance abuse treatment services for adult men and women, based upon individual needs as assessed through comprehensive evaluations at admission and throughout their participation in our program.
+You or your loved one is assigned to a level of care, treatment intensity, and frequency of services according to your unique needs and individualized treatment plan.

 Read More About Detox >

-Without professional supervision and medications to mitigate withdrawal symptoms, the risks of health complications and relapse substantially increase.
+Without professional supervision and medication to mitigate withdrawal symptoms, the risks of detox health complications and relapse substantially increase.

 Residential Treatment (RT)